PNC presents Wide Open Bluegrass Accessibility Guide

 - Municipal Deck: Orange Deck (2 blocks west of Dance Tent)

 - Convention Center Deck – Underground: Yellow Deck (1 block south of City Plaza Stage)

-- Additional decks nearby the Wide Open Bluegrass footprint include: Alexander Square, Charter Square, Hannover, Convention Center Underground, Moore Square Decks!Review the color-coded parking map.
+- Additional decks nearby the Wide Open Bluegrass footprint include: Alexander Square, Charter Square, Hannover, Convention Center Underground, Moore Square Decks!